-In the first installment of our Calgary parks and attractions guide, we highlight Beaver Dam Flats, an oasis of natural glory full of plant life, wildlife, and rich history.
+In the latest installment of our Calgary parks and attractions guide, we highlight Beaver Dam Flats, an oasis of natural glory full of plant life, wildlife, and rich history.

 If you want to safely* bask in the sunlight in solitude or hang with friends and family, here’s what you need to know about making the most of your cannabis experience at Beaver Dam Flats.

 Before visiting the beaver dams, you’ll want to pick up the best selection of cannabis products.
 You can get these at cannabis shops in Canada.
 More about the best option for that will be available below.
 For now, on to the beaver dams.

 Whether you want to enjoy a responsible* high or want to sip on a refreshing and non-intoxicating CBD drink, there’s plenty to do at this natural environment park during every season.

 Located in southeast Calgary, Beaver Dam Flats, also shortened to Beaverdam or Beaver Flats by locals, is a flat riverine forest park found along the eastern bank of the Bow River.
 The flood plain backs onto a steep escarpment that overlooks downtown Calgary.